arkiuat/pe-reconstruct/README.md

 ### The pe-subst.json files ###

-There are some textual substitutions that need to be made in the DN 2 text for the English translation.
-These are provided for by one of two pe-subst.json files for each sutta.
-The pe-subst.json files for English may need to be modified more often than the pe-map.json files, as translations are revised, but because the vast majority of the substitutions are section numbering and interlocutor vocatives (both unlikely to change), they should be almost as stable.
+There are some textual substitutions in the DN 2 text needed for the English translation, and a separate set needed for full support of interlinear & side-by-side display of root text.
+These are provided for by two pe-subst.json files for each sutta.

+The vast majority of these changes are subsection numbering and interlocutor vocatives, so while the pe-subst-en-sujato.json files may need updates more often than pe-map, they should be quite stable once completed.

-Full support for interlinear or side-by-side display of the Pāli root text is planned but has not yet been implemented as of May 2025.
-A second set of pe-subst.json files needs to be provided for this.
+Support for interlinear or side-by-side display of the Pāli root text is partially implemented as of May 2025.
+Please look over the reconstructions of the root texts provided for this purpose and let me know what I've missed.

 How to run the demo
 -------------------